Share

 Guaranteed Minimum Pension (GMP)

-Defined benefit schemes which were contracted-out before 1997 must provide a GMP roughly equivalent to the earnings-related State pension the member would have received if they’d stayed in the State scheme.
+Defined benefit schemes which were contracted-out before 1997 must provide a GMP roughly equivalent to the earnings-related state pension the individual would have received if they’d stayed in the state scheme.

 This runs alongside the scheme pension and at age 60 for women or 65 for men, the higher of the two pensions has to be paid.